ImadYamane/mad_app/README.md

             mvn clean packag

-4. navigate to the view bundle (view-bundle)
+4. Navigate to the view bundle (view-bundle)

             cd /view-bundle

-5. now you can deploy
+5. Now you can deploy

             mvn -Pdefault wildfly:deploy